jeremydumoulin/evpv-simulator/README.md

 # EV-PV
-**The EV-PV (Electric Vehicles - Photovoltaics) model is an open-source Python tool designed to calculate the charging needs of privately-owned electric vehicles (EVs), the potential for photovoltaic power generation (PV), and possible synergies between the two (self-sufficiency, self-consumption, ...) in a specific area.
-The tool primarily focuses on estimating the charging needs for daily commuting.
-It calculates the mobility demand for this purpose endogenously by combining georeferenced data with transport demand modeling.**
+**The EV-PV (Electric Vehicles - Photovoltaics) model is an open-source Python tool designed to calculate the spatio-temporal charging needs of privately-owned electric vehicles (EVs) and the potential for locally installed solar photovoltaics (PV) to meet these needs.
+The tool is primarily suited for modeling mobility demand in cities on weekdays, for which it enables the endogenous computation of daily mobility demand by combining georeferenced data with state-of-the-art spatial trip distribution models.
+For PV generation, it relies on the PVLib toolbox and integrates various PV installation archetypes (e.g., rooftop, free-standing PV, etc.)..**

 Authors = Jeremy Dumoulin, Alejandro Pena-Bello, Noémie Jeannin, Nicolas Wyrsch